moby/moby/experimental/README.md

 experimental.
 Experimental features are **not** ready for production.
 They are provided for test and evaluation in your sandbox environments.

-The information below describes each feature and the Github pull requests and issues associated with it.
+The information below describes each feature and the GitHub pull requests and issues associated with it.
 If necessary, links are provided to additional documentation on an issue.
 As an active Docker user and community member, please feel free to provide any feedback on these features you wish.